 In the blink of an eye, they are already available on the web app, where I can launch a quick report.
 After every game, I invest more time to go deeper in the data.

 10) What pushed you to choose gpexe and have you had any experience with other GPS systems, and if so, what differences did you find?

-We chose gpexe both for ease of use and convenience; moreover, the LT version was cheaper than other systems.
-Last but not least, the fact that gpexe is an Italian product, actually from my region, which could only have contributed to making the choice for our club a lot easier!
+We chose gpexe both for ease of use and convenience.
+Last but not least, the fact that gpexe is an Italian product, actually from my region, has contributed to making the choice for our club a lot easier!